MarkAdell/my_articles/README.md

 console.log(evenNumbers); // [2, 4, 6, 8]
 ```

 In the declarative approach, we described the desired outcome.
-We were like "Hey compiler, we want the `evenNumbers` array to hold the values of the `numbers` array but only including the even numbers".
+We were like "Hey compiler, we want the `evenNumbers` array to hold the values of the `numbers` array after only including the even numbers".

 Even if you are unaware of the inner implementation of the `filter` function, you will likely understand what's happening as the code is self-descriptive and reads like English.
 And this is the beauty of declarative code.